Eveldee/RandomizedWitchNobeta/README.md

 - You should now have at least two folders in the `steamapps/common` directory: `Little Witch Nobeta` *(base game)* and `Little Witch Nobeta - Randomizer` *(will be modded with the Randomizer)*
 - Download the randomizer: [**`RandomizedWitchNobeta.zip`**](/../../releases/latest/download/RandomizedWitchNobeta.zip)
 - Copy all the files from the archive inside the game directory *(Where there is `LittleWitchNobeta.exe`)*
-- Now you should see a file named `imgui.ini` just next to `LittleWitchNobeta.exe`
+- Now you should see a file named `winhttp.dll` just next to `LittleWitchNobeta.exe`
 - Create a shortcut to `LittleWitchNobeta.exe`, name it as you want, run the game and enjoy!

 A correct installation directory content should look like this: